tomviner/exploring-unittesting-talk/reveal.js/talk-with-personality.md

 # in the blue corner we have our challenger: PYTEST

-- this new kid on the block is here to make changes
+Note: - this new kid on the block is here to make changes
 - trainer by Holger Krekel
 - `pytest` grew up, and broke away from the original `py` family
     - only the sentimental still call it py **dot** test